pennersr/django-allauth/docs/providers.rst

 You can specify sandbox mode by adding the following to the SOCIALACCOUNT_PROVIDERS in your settings.

-You can also add space-delimited scope to utilize the QuickBooks Payments and Payroll API

 .. code-block:: python

     SOCIALACCOUNT_PROVIDERS = {
         'quickbooks': {
             'SANDBOX': TRUE,
-            'SCOPE': [
-              'openid',
-              'com.intuit.quickbooks.accounting com.intuit.quickbooks.payment',
-              'profile',
-              'phone',
-            ]
         }
     }

 Reddit
 ------